Ajai Alai

 Even though the words of "Ajai Alai" are largely drawn from Sanskrit, within Sikh tradition, they are written in the Gurmukhi script.
 The word "Gurmukhi" means "from the mouth of the Guru."
 It was standardized by Guru Angad in the 1500s as a way to make Sikh teachings more accessible to the common people.
 Gurmukhi is not a language itself, but a script, much like the Latin alphabet is used for English, French, and other languages.

 Gurmukhi holds a central place in Sikhism, as the Guru Granth Sahib, the primary scripture of the Sikh faith, is written in this script.
-It is a phonetic writing system, which means the characters closely represent how words are pronounced.
-The script includes 35 main consonants, vowel signs, and additional diacritical marks that allow for the accurate expression of the sounds of Punjabi and other languages used in Sikh texts.
+It is a somewhat phonetic writing system, which means the characters represent how words are pronounced.
+The script includes 35 main consonants, vowel signs, and additional diacritical marks that allow for more accurate expression of the sounds of Punjabi and other languages used in Sikh texts.